Fifth-Wheel Travel Trailers are Safer

 A curious quirk in Australian legislation requires a driving licence appropriate only to the Gross Vehicle Mass of the tow vehicle.
 As with travel trailers, a combination weighing seven tonnes may be legally driven by holders of a car licence.
 The equivalent limit for a truck is 4.5 tonne.

 Whilst fifth-wheel travel trailers are safer, they need a dedicated tow vehicle.
 Their high nose weight (and lack of storage space) reduces that vehicle’s ability for general use.
 If the fifth wheeler is light enough however, dual cab Ivecos etc pull them with ease.
 The fifth wheel buyer needs to be weight-conscious.
 But that can be beneficial.

 Intending buyers need to be wary of ultra-large and heavy (low-price) US units.
 Many are intended for permanent trailer park living and have only rudimentary suspension.

-Caravan/tow vehicle stability is complex.
-For in-depth and constantly updated coverage refer to my major article Caravan Dynamics.
-Also the more technical Caravan and Tow Vehicle Dynamics.
+Travel Trailer-tow vehicle stability is complex.
+For in-depth and constantly updated coverage refer to my major article Travel Trailer Dynamics.
+Also the more technical Travel Trailer and Tow Vehicle Dynamics.
 Every aspect of fifth wheeler design and usage etc is included in my Caravan & Motorhome Book.
 My other books include the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works (for RVs) and Solar Success (for home and property systems).
 For information about the author please Click on Bio.